VictoriaAutMors/Audio_bot/README.md

 ```
 audio_digits_dataset_bot.py
 ```

-b) Then you need to split this audio.
+Then you need to split this audio.
 For this program exists program.
 This program splits one audio with 5 digits to 5 with 1 digit.
 And pulling them to the current each other folder.
 ```
     python3 split_by_vad.py dataset/wav/1_2_3_4_5.wav 0.1 0.01 dataset/splitted/